montypanday/cayman-blog/_posts/2017-02-14-My journey as the Team Lead.md

 ---
-title: DocChain: My journey working as a Team Lead
+title: My journey as the Team Lead
 layout: post
 ---